-The COLL 400 capstone experience takes place in the major, typically in your senior year.
+The COLL 400 capstone experience usually takes place in your senior year.
 Here you will draw on the knowledge you've gained from studies in your major, the College Curriculum, and your other courses and experiences to form your own scholarly work.

 Search the Dynamic Schedule for attribute type "College 400" for courses and descriptions.